justrdk/translation-demo/README.md

 Translation UI using google translate api.

 1. Clone repo,
-2. Run npm install and
+2. Run npm install
-3. Run the webpack server.
+3. Run the webpack server. `webpack-dev-server --progress --colors`
 4. Create your project on google cloud platform and put the api key on **translation-demo/src/app.jsx**